MannyPhantom/zenith/ANONYMOUS_RECRUITMENT_GUIDE.md

 # Anonymous Recruitment System - Implementation Guide

 ## Overview
-The Zenith SaaS HR module now includes a fully anonymous recruitment system designed to eliminate bias in the hiring process.
+The Katana SaaS HR module now includes a fully anonymous recruitment system designed to eliminate bias in the hiring process.
 All personally identifiable information (PII) is automatically redacted, and candidates are identified solely by unique anonymous IDs.

 ## Key Features